FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 ---
 slug: ferretdb-1-0-ga-mongodb-compatible-database
-title: "Announcing FerretDB 1.0 GA - the Open-Source, MongoDB-Compatible Database"
+title: "Announcing FerretDB 1.0 GA - a truly Open Source MongoDB alternative"
 authors: [peter]
 description: >
     After many months of development, FerretDB is now production-ready.
 We are excited to announce the general availability of FerretDB v1.0.